misabachadchan/python_challenge/python_builinfunctions/README.md

 # 📝 Lambda Function Practice Questions

-## BASIC LEVEL

-## 1. Write a lambda function to add two numbers.
+1. Write a lambda function to add two numbers.

-## 2. Write a lambda function to find the square of a number.
+2. Write a lambda function to find the square of a number.

-## 3. Write a lambda function to check if a number is even.
+3. Write a lambda function to check if a number is even.

-## 4. Write a lambda function to find the maximum of two numbers.
+4. Write a lambda function to find the maximum of two numbers.

-## 5. Write a lambda function to find the cube of a number.
+5. Write a lambda function to find the cube of a number.

----

-## INTERMEDIATE LEVEL

-## 6. Write a lambda function to find the length of a string.
+6. Write a lambda function to find the length of a string.

-## 7. Write a lambda function to check if a string is palindrome.
+7. Write a lambda function to check if a string is palindrome.

-## 8. Write a lambda function to return first character of a string.
+8. Write a lambda function to return first character of a string.

-## 9. Write a lambda function to find absolute value of a number.
+9. Write a lambda function to find absolute value of a number.

-## 10. Write a lambda function to check if a number is divisible by 5.
+10. Write a lambda function to check if a number is divisible by 5.

 # 📘 Python Map, Filter, Reduce